Jadiker/chat-gpt-4-template/README.md

 Now, when, you run `main.py` again, the  model should reply to your most recent comment with the context of all the previous methods.

-At current prices, the default example should cost less than $0.01 to run.
+At current (March 27th, 2023) prices, the default example should cost less than $0.01 to run.